sambhavdutt/ci-management/docs/source/fabric_ci_process.rst

 -  Baseimage version:(e.g. 0.4.14)
    https://github.com/hyperledger/fabric/blob/a2427b0d207b48c5778897881f535da4a6326070/Makefile#L50

-You can find these detais for the released versions of fabric in the respective branches of the fabric repository
+You can find these details for the released versions of fabric in the respective branches of the fabric repository

 **Release-1.3:**
 https://github.com/hyperledger/fabric